cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/_index.md

 **How to migrate**:

-1. [Create a cache rule](/cache/how-to/cache-rules/create-dashboard/) to adjust edge cache behavior for any hostname containing `example.com`:
+1. [Create a cache rule](/cache/how-to/cache-rules/create-dashboard/) to determine edge cache behavior for any hostname containing `example.com`:

     <div class="DocsMarkdown--example">